-The New Hanover County Arboretum is one of the best free things to do in Wilmington.
-Seven acres of gardens make for a lovely walk all year long.
+The New Hanover County Arboretum is one of our favorite free things to do in Wilmington.
+Enjoy the seven acres of gardens here, which are lovely for a walk throughout the year.

-If you’re traveling with children, there is also an adorable garden with a playhouse, pipe organ, and sandbox for them.
+If you’re traveling with kids, the Arboretum has an adorable garden with a playhouse, pipe organ, and sandbox.

-Note: Check their website beforehand to see exactly what flowers are in bloom!
+Before you visit, don’t forget to check the Arboretum’s website to see exactly what flowers are in bloom!

 The Stanley Rehder Carnivorous Plant Garden